DeanEncoded/Twedit-API/README.md

 git clone https:\\github.com\DeanEncoded\Twedit-API.git
 ```

-CD into the cloned directory and run `npm get packages`
+cd into the cloned directory and run `npm install`

 **NOTE** : Don't forget to input your postgres connection info in the file `db/index.js`